 Graff occasionally comments on news stories about the F-35 and also participates in internet forum discussions, always defending the new jet.

 Graff did not respond to messages sent via email and Twitter.
 Villageous did not respond to email and phone messages.
 Santucci did not respond to an email to her personal account.

-In a post dated June 7—the same one Santucci linked to the following day—Graff laid out reams of detailed data purporting to prove that F-35 testing was ahead of schedule.
-(In reality, the overall program was years behind schedule, regardless of any short-term surge in test flights.)
+In a post dated June 7, 2012—the same one Santucci linked to the following day—Graff laid out reams of detailed data purporting to prove that F-35 testing was ahead of schedule.
+In reality, the overall program was years behind schedule, regardless of any short-term surge in test flights.

-What’s suspicious is that the data possessed by Graff, who had appeared on the blogging scene out of nowhere just a month prior, had not appeared anywhere else online or in print: not in Wired, Flight, Aviation Week or the Ft.
-Worth Star-Telegram, all of which have full- or part-time reporters carefully tracking all F-35 developments.
+What’s suspicious is that the data possessed by Graff, who had appeared on the blogging scene out of nowhere just a month prior, had not appeared anywhere else online or in print.
+Not in Wired, Flight, Aviation Week or the Fort Worth Star-Telegram, all of which had full- or part-time reporters carefully tracking all F-35 developments.